 Rules?
 There are several theories of rules on where to use which ending, but again, these which are very subjective and may not work in all situations.
-For example, that you would use -ed in the past tense and -t endings as the past participle I learned French at school - past tense I have learnt French but forgotten it - past participle Or, that it depends on whether the duration of the action is important or not.
-The fire burned for days - duration important She burnt her finger - not important As adjectives One rule that does seem fixed is that when the root is used as an adjective, the verb ending is fixed. burnt toast spilt milk spoilt child learned person (pronounced learn-ed) So, what does this tell us?
-It tells us that traditionally, most of the time, -t endings were preferred in British (and therefore New Zealand) English.
+For example, that you would use -ed in the past tense and -t endings as the past participle I learned French at school – past tense I have learnt French but forgotten it – past participle Or, that it depends on whether the duration of the action is important or not.
+The fire burned for days – duration important She burnt her finger – not important As adjectives One rule that does seem fixed is that when the root is used as an adjective, the verb ending is fixed. burnt toast spilt milk spoilt child learned person (pronounced learn-ed) So, what does this tell us?
+It tells us that traditionally, and most of the time, -t endings were preferred in British (and therefore New Zealand) English.
 But it also tells us that this is changing (and there will be all sorts of theories on why).
 So, in your writing, you get to choose.
-But make sure you make it consistent.
-Either follow the ‘rules’ or choose one ending style and stick with it.
+But, as always, make sure you make it consistent.
+Either follow the ‘rules’ or choose one ending style and stick with it in all your content.
 What next?
-If you have written a book in New Zealand English and this all sounds too overwhelming, I can help.
-I am a copy-editor and proofreader based in New Zealand.
-My business, Clearlingo Editing and Proofreading, caters to all writers of fiction and non-fiction books.
-I can discuss with you where your book is at and what you need to do next.
-For more information on how I can help you make your book shine, please contact me on: www.clearlingo.co.nz/contact.
-I would love to hear from you.
-Comments are closed.
+If you have written content in New Zealand English and this all sounds overwhelming, I can help.
+As a business editor and plain language specialist, I will help you publish better business and government content so that

 |